hyw208/poetry102/README.md

 # An empty python project for python dev & build & publish to pypi
-1. Integrated with Vs Code IDE & be able to run/debug code and tests
+1. Integrated with VS Code IDE & be able to run/debug code and tests
 2. Project structure supports multiple python packages & modules
 3. Use pyenv & poetry for python installation/management
 4. Use poetry for build and publish